mariaokounkova/BeyondGRAnalysis/README.md

 (also see python3 Generate_dCS_Strain.py -h for help)

+These is also a --22only option that you can specify if you only want to include the (2,2) and (2,-2) modes (and set all other modes to zero)

 Note that this takes a while because a spline interpolant must be build for each mode.